bpesquet/mlhandbook/appendix/acknowledgments.md

 # Acknowledgments

-This material is inspired by a large number of sources, from which many ideas and some illustrations were borrowed.

-Here is a non-exhaustive list.
-Thanks to the authors for sharing their knowledge!
+Thanks to the following authors and organizations for sharing their knowledge!

 ## Online courses